OpenIndiana/oi-docs/docs/dev/userland.md

 Copy the file `build/manifest-generated.p5m` to `$(COMPONENT_NAME).p5m` and edit it:

-* Add your name as contributor
+* Add your name as a contributor
 * Remove unused entries from the manifest:
     * directories: `:%g/^dir/d` (Vim)
     * static libs: `:%g/.a$/d` (Vim)